-Elizabeth Speller has a Cambridge MA and MPhil.
-Her work includes The Return of Captain John Emmett (Virago, 2011, Orange Book of the Month) and At Break of Day (Virago, 2014, CNY State One Read 2015).
-Her non-fiction includes Following Hadrian (Hodder/OUP, 2003) and a memoir, The Sunlight on the Garden (Granta, 2007).
-She was short-listed for the Forward Prize for Poetry in 2009 and provided the libretto for Michael Berkeley's work Farewell, written in memory of Sir Paul McCartney's wife Linda.
+Elizabeth Speller has a Cambridge MA and MPhil in Classics.
+Her work crosses genres and includes The Return of Captain John Emmett (Virago, 2011, Orange Book of the Month) The Strange Case of Kitty Easton, and At Break of Day (Virago, 2014, CNY State One Read 2015).
+Her non-fiction includes Following Hadrian (Hodder/OUP, 2003) companion guides to Athens and Rome and a memoir, The Sunlight on the Garden (Granta, 2007).
+She was awarded second prize in the Bridport Prize, was short-listed for the Forward Prize for Poetry and she provided the libretto for Michael Berkeley's work Farewell, commissioned by Sir Paul McCartney in memory of his first wife, Linda.